How to Pay Off Credit Card Debt Fast: 7 Proven Strategies

 When to Seek Professional Help

-If your total credit card debt exceeds 20% of your annual income, or if you are consistently unable to make more than minimum payments, consider talking to a nonprofit credit counseling agency.
-Organizations accredited by the National Foundation for Credit Counseling (NFCC) offer free or low-cost debt management plans that can lower your interest rates and consolidate your payments.
-Avoid for-profit debt settlement companies that charge large upfront fees and can damage your credit.
+If your credit card debt is more than 20% of your annual income, or if you've been stuck making minimums for months with no progress, talk to a nonprofit credit counseling agency.
+Organizations accredited by the NFCC (National Foundation for Credit Counseling) offer free or low-cost debt management plans that can lower your rates and consolidate payments.
+Stay away from for-profit debt settlement companies that charge big upfront fees and wreck your credit score in the process.

 Credit Card Debt FAQ